 4. Not Hiring the Same Company to Do the Whole Job

 When you contact different companies to do different parts of the job, you are asking for trouble.
 Additionally, they could subcontract out parts of their job to people even less familiar with the overall goal/plan/vision.

 This plays out often with the location of the anchor bolts.
 The “concrete guy” says they’re in the right position, but the plans say otherwise.
 Often a customer is stuck paying someone else to come to fix the location of the anchor bolts.

 Champion Buildings is a full-service company that handles the engineered plans, ordering/delivering of the pre-fabricated building, foundation, and constructing the building.

 5. Buying the Wrong Type of Building

 “How do you plan to use your building?”
 It’s common sense, but you need to define your needs before designing the building.

 Often customers have a purpose in mind, but fail to really work on a layout that can accommodate everything they plan to do.
-It’s also worth keeping in mind that no matter how good the planning is, the building it always not big enough.
+You need to be 100% confident on the layout and the size of your building.